 Researchably – smarter search, faster research

-Research papers are driving academic discovery and debate across the globe, with more than 50,000 new files being published weekly to a growing online community.
-Data shows that 170 million students, academics and researchers spend around six hours per week searching for research papers.
+Research papers are driving biomedical discovery across the globe, with more than 20,000 new articles being published in the life sciences weekly to a growing online community.
+Data shows that 2.3 million biomedical researchers spend around eight hours per week searching for research papers.

 Researchably, an innovative solution from three student entrepreneurs at the University of Southampton, is tapping in to cutting-edge AI algorithms to empower users with smarter academic search.
-The founders have created a tool that helps students and researchers find papers that are truly relevant to them, much faster and more efficiently than currently possible.
+The founders have created a biomedical search engine that helps researchers find papers that are truly relevant to them, much faster and more efficiently than currently possible.

-“Giving students and researchers the ability to efficiently find those papers that truly matter to them, we believe, is paramount to the making of a better world,” co-founder Mauro Cozzi explains.
-“With better access to better information, the great minds of our generation can create better solutions — faster.
-By reducing the barriers that prevent people from discovering knowledge, we hope to inspire more and more people to become a part of the scientific process that drives the world.”
+“Giving researchers the ability to efficiently find those papers that truly matter to them, we believe, is paramount to accelerating science,” co-founder Mauro Cozzi explains.
+“With better access to better information, scientists can create better solutions — faster.”

-“Behind our browser extension sits a powerful set of AI algorithms that actively learn from how students and researchers search for, discuss and pick research papers,” Computer Science student and co-founder Maciej Szpakowski adds.
+“Behind our search engine sits a powerful set of AI algorithms that actively learn from how researchers search for and pick research papers,” co-founder Maciej Szpakowski adds.
 “These algorithms learn to predict what papers are relevant to any given individual depending on their background, searching history and preferences, and the experiences of users similar to them.”

 Fuelled with ever increasing data, Researchably’s co-founders have designed the technology to grow into a cross-platform digital academic assistant that will set a new standard in academic search efficiency.

-“Feedback is something we can never get enough of, we’re looking for more people to help us define the future of academic search,” the co-founders say.
-“If you’re a student, researcher or academic keen to save time and effort, we’d love to hear your thoughts.”
+“We’re always looking for people and companies to partner with as we develop our technology and products,” the co-founders say.
+“If you’re a biomedical researcher working in academia or industry, and you’re interested in what we do, we’d love to chat about partnering.”
 You can get in touch with the Researchably team using the contact form on this page.

-Download the Researchably extension and find out more about its features at: researchably.com
+Try out the Researchably search engine and find out more about its features at: researchably.com